Can I take part in the Big Latch On?

 No, we welcome all breastfeeding children to take part.

-How do I find a venue in my local area?
+How do I find an event in my local area?

 A list of all currently registered venues is available on our ‘Find a Venue’ page.
 New venue registrations are accepted right up to the day before the event, so keep checking as one near you may be listed nearer the event.